SoR Leadership Mentoring Scheme

 The Leadership Mentoring Scheme is designed to support members who wish to move into senior leadership roles.

-The scheme aims are to equip mentees with leadership and management skills, increased personal and professional confidence and professional networking.
+The scheme aims to equip mentees with leadership and management skills, increased personal and professional confidence and professional networking.

 Virtual